torvalds/linux/Documentation/process/submitting-patches.rst

 You should always copy the appropriate subsystem maintainer(s) on any patch to code that they maintain; look through the MAINTAINERS file and the source code revision history to see who those maintainers are.
-The script scripts/get_maintainer.pl can be very useful at this step.
+The script scripts/get_maintainer.pl can be very useful at this step (pass paths to your patches as arguments to scripts/get_maintainer.pl).
 If you cannot find a maintainer for the subsystem you are working on, Andrew Morton (akpm@linux-foundation.org) serves as a maintainer of last resort.

 You should also normally choose at least one mailing list to receive a copy of your patch set.  linux-kernel@vger.kernel.org should be used by default